 - Place the ground beef into the crockpot.

-- Add in the diced onion, garlic, red bell pepper, fire-roasted tomatoes, marinara sauce, seasonings and broth.
+- Add in the diced onion, garlic, red bell pepper, fire-roasted tomatoes, tomato sauce, seasonings and broth.
 Stir to combine.

 - Cover and cook on low for 6-8 hours or on high for 3.5-4 hours.